PerHuepenbecker/Cudyn/README.md

 ## Short Description

 **Cudyn (CUDA Dynamic)** is a generic C++ CUDA library designed for the efficient execution of irregular applications on NVIDIA GPUs.
-At its core, the library features a dynamic task scheduling mechanism at the thread block level, building upon the work of Oden & Keller \cite{oden_improving_2021}.
+At its core, the library features a dynamic task scheduling mechanism at the thread block level

 ## Motivation